+You might be wondering what commercial law is all about.
 Commercial Law is a broad term for a range of legal services designed to support businesses in making money from their products and services.

 For example, Intellectual Property (IP) rights are crucial for creative industries and manufacturers to profit from innovation, sales on a domestic and international basis need contracts, and agency or distribution agreements can be made to sell the good or services more widely.

-What does a commercial lawyer do?
+What do commercial lawyers do?

 Commercial lawyers will tend to have a specialist practice area (e.g. Intellectual Property) or industry focus (e.g. Technology, Media & Telecoms).
 The exception to this is in smaller firms, where the term simply refers to those whose clients are businesses rather than individuals.

-Workload is dependent on which area the lawyer works in, but much of the transactional work focuses on protecting each client’s business interests by managing a wide range of risks.
+Commercial solicitor duties in the commercial legal sector is dependent on which area the lawyer works in, but much of the transactional work focuses on protecting each client’s business interests by managing a wide range of risks.
 For example, this could mean interpreting the law to decide how to protect a client against liability for claims made on their website.

-Commercial lawyers need strong research skills and a sense of curiosity.
+Commercial solicitors need strong research skills and a sense of curiosity.
 They need to keep up-to-date with and develop a detailed and rounded knowledge of their clients’ industry, and the factors which have a bearing on how they do business.

 Attention to detail is of paramount importance as the smallest error in an agreement could be a major problem for a client’s business.
 Working well in a team is a key skill as larger scale commercial work involves working with other solicitors and support staff in a firm.